Lady Vikings have high expectations for 2023 season

 “Our expectations are high,” Glendale head coach Bruce Vereshack said.
 “We were one game away from the state championship, and we know what we have coming back.
 But we also know it’s extremely hard to get there.”

-Glendale welcomes back nine letterwinners in seniors Riley Best, Kelly Kasaback and Jillian Taylor, juniors Alyson Buterbaugh, Kaprice Cavalet, Koltlyn Cavalet, Alexis McNitt and Caitlyn Rydbom and freshman Madison Peterson.
+Glendale welcomes back nine letterwinners in seniors Riley Best, Kelly Kasaback and Jillian Taylor, juniors Alyson Buterbaugh, Kaprice Cavalet, Koltlyn Cavalet, Alexis McNitt and Caitlyn Rydbom and sophomore Madison Peterson.

 Seven of those nine had season-long starting roles on last year’s team.